 Consoles: Nintendo Switch, Nintendo 3DS

-Why it rocks: The cooperative game was made to problem solve as a team, so you’re guaranteed more fun if you talk out the game’s interesting problems, like slamming into each other to create a bathtub to collect water.
+Why It Rocks: The cooperative game was made for team problem-solving, so you’re guaranteed more fun if you talk out the game’s interesting, physics-based problems — like slamming into each other to create a bathtub to collect water.

 Console: Nintendo Switch